 Compounds vs isolations – training’s version of the clean eating vs IIFYM debate!
-By the way, here’s a link to our IIFYM calculator to help you optimize your diet.
+By the way, here’s a link to our IIFYM macro calculator to help you optimize your diet.
 This article, on the other hand, will help you optimize your training.
 Both compounds and isolations have been included in the training programs of those seeking to optimize body composition over the years.

 However, which one is better for muscle gain and fat loss?
 Is one or a combination of the two better?
 What does the research say?
 This article will answer all these questions and more, and put this topic to rest once and for all!

 First off, it’s important to define what compounds and isolations are before we go on.
 Compound exercises target multiple muscle groups, whereas isolations are exercises that target one muscle group.
 For example, the bench press is a compound exercise as it targets the chest, triceps and anterior deltoid.

 Whereas a bicep curl is an isolation exercise as it targets just the biceps.
 This is where understanding functional anatomy comes into play.
 Since the joint actions that are being performed will determine which muscle groups are performing the heavy lifting.

 It’s also important to understand which muscle groups are being trained in order for you, or your IIFYM coach, to plan effective workout routines.
 For example, you might train chest one day (including doing the bench press) and arms the next.

 In reality, you’ve trained triceps 2 days in a row!
 This may cause issues with muscle recovery, as most people seem to take at least 48 hours to properly recover from compound exercises (1).

 Let’s start with outlining some of the advantages of isolation and compound exercises.